 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-5'-AMP-activated protein kinase catalytic subunit alpha-1; 5'-AMP-activated protein kinase, catalytic alpha-1 chain; ACACA kinase; acetyl-CoA carboxylase kinase; AMP -activate kinase alpha 1 subunit; AMP-activated protein kinase, alpha 1 catalytic subunit; AMP-activated protein kinase, catalytic, alpha-1; AMPK alpha 1; AMPK alpha-1 chain; AMPK subunit alpha-1; HMGCR kinase; hydroxymethylglutaryl-CoA reductase kinase; protein kinase, AMP-activated, alpha 1 catalytic subunit; tau-protein kinase PRKAA1
+Protein Aliases: 5'-AMP-activated protein kinase catalytic subunit alpha-1; 5'-AMP-activated protein kinase, catalytic alpha-1 chain; ACACA kinase; Acetyl-CoA carboxylase kinase; AMP -activate kinase alpha 1 subunit; AMP-activated protein kinase, alpha 1 catalytic subunit; AMP-activated protein kinase, catalytic, alpha-1; AMPK alpha 1; AMPK alpha-1 chain; AMPK subunit alpha-1; HMGCR kinase; Hydroxymethylglutaryl-CoA reductase kinase; protein kinase, AMP-activated, alpha 1 catalytic subunit; Tau-protein kinase PRKAA1